 3) screenshots wherever possible

 Some bug tracking systems allow you to create your own templates for writing bug reports, which significantly simplifies the work for developers.
-For example, in aqua, each team can decide to make some template so that this information has already been written and is the same for everyone when you start a bug.
+For example, in aqua, each team can decide to make some so that this information has already been written and is the same for everyone when you start a bug.
 In addition, you can set a unique workflow.
 Until you fill in all the required fields, you do not know how to design defects.

 The cost of fixing a bug released into production is 150 times higher than preventing it.
 This is one of the main arguments favouring using thorough defect tracking programs.
 In the financial & banking industries, mistakes made during development (especially when they relate to security and data protection) are expressed, among other things, in monetary costs and reputational losses.
 And as many of us know, this is critical to getting regulatory approval.
 Therefore, it is essential to implement quality assurance and simplify the writing of detailed bug reports for all development participants.